Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.RestrictIngress.md

 To deploy Container Apps that pass this rule:

+- Create one or more rules to allow traffic by configuring `properties.configuration.ingress.ipSecurityRestrictions`.
-- Set each rule defined in `properties.configuration.ingress.ipSecurityRestrictions` to action `Allow`.
+- For each rule defined in `properties.configuration.ingress.ipSecurityRestrictions` to action `Allow`.

 For example: